 Impact Investing Focus

 The Trust is well positioned, with its existing assets and robust development pipeline, to deliver strong financial returns to its stakeholders, while having a meaningful, positive impact along three verticals: Attainable Housing, Inclusive Communities and Resource Efficiency.
 Our three impact verticals align with the universally recognized and accepted UN SDGs.

-Developing sustainable real estate that optimizes energy use, limits greenhouse gas emissions and reduces water use and waste while also creating resiliency against natural disasters and major climatic events.
+Develop sustainable real estate that optimizes energy use, limits greenhouse gas emissions, and reduces water use and waste while also creating resiliency against natural disasters and major climatic events.

 The Trust’s portfolio strategy will be anchored by the United Nations Sustainable Development Goals (“UN SDGs”) and it will report its impact performance against the leading standards as they evolve.
 Together, these verticals are aligned with 13 of the 17 UN SDGs, which have the support of 162 countries and territories.